grinnell-cs/csc151-images/INSTRUCTOR.md

 Files to edit
 -------------

-There may be situations in which you decide to edit any file.
-But these are some of the files that are most frequently edited.
+These are some of the files that are most frequently edited.
+Make sure to look at them as you prepare to deploy a course.

+You can, of course, edit any file; our focus here is mostly on configuring the course.

 ### Branch-specific